Table of Contents

 - Best if you can use it for both solid and liquid foods, like a chamber vacuum sealer;

-- Find two-in-one models that can be used for both food bags and mason jars;
+- Find two-in-one models that can be used for both food bags and containers/mason jars;

-- Find the model that you can actually operate.
-Believe me, some models are rocket science;
+- Find the model that you can operate.
+Believe me!
+Some models are rocket science;

-- There are manual models and automatic.
+- There are manual and automatic models.
 I recommend the middle ground – semi-automatic;

-- Semi-automatic will allow you to over-ride some automatic features;
+- The Semi-automatic will allow you to over-ride some automatic features;

 - Automatic features like bag detection are okay.
 It means when the machine feels a bag is being fed into it, it will automatically pull it through;

-- It is good to have manual control on the vacuum process so you can stop the machine when you want to, like when food inside easily breaks (chips, for example).
+- It is good to have manual control on the vacuum process so you can stop the machine when you want to, especially useful for delicate foods.

 Before buying, figure out what products you will most likely use your machine:

-- I have a gamesaver vacuum sealer for my husband to use when he goes hunting for a few days.
+- We have best Gamesaver vacuum sealer for my husband to use when he goes hunting for a few days.
 This kind of sealer is very sturdy;

-- In the restaurant I own, I have the chamber vacuum sealer which works great for sous vide cooking.
+- For food business I own, I have the chamber vacuum sealer which works excellent for sous vide cooking and sealing in bulk.

 Bags and Rolls

-- Since you are freezing this food, choose bags that can withstand freezing.
-A lesser bag will become brittle and break in cold temperature;
+- Since you are freezing your food, choose bags that can withstand freezing.
+Inferior bags will become brittle and break in cold temperature;

 - BPA-free bags are safe and recommended;

 - Food bags come in different sizes.
-It is good to have options – pint, quart, and gallon.
+Having options – pint, quart, and gallon.
 Keep a few of each size around;

 - Some vacuum sealers have built-in roll dispenser, which also features a cutter for your convenience;

 - Not all bags are created equal.
-There are food bags with special features like a liquid-lock to prevent liquid from seeping through during the vacuum process;
+There are food bags with unique features like a liquid-lock to prevent liquid from seeping through during the vacuum process;

-- Zip-locks are special kinds of bags, and also work well using various methods of sealing, not necessarily using a vacuum sealer.
+- Zip-locks are particular kinds of bags and also work well using various methods of sealing, not necessarily using a vacuum sealer.

 Mason jars and other accessories